Real estate: History of real estate

 The natural right of a person to own property as a concept can be seen as having roots in Roman law as well as Greek philosophy.
 The profession of appraisal can be seen as beginning in England during the 1500s, as agricultural needs required land clearing and land preparation.
-Textbooks on the subject of surveying began to be written and the term "surveying" was used in England, while the term "appraising" was more used in North America.
-Natural law which can be seen as "universal law" was discussed among writers of the 15th and 16th century as it pertained to "property theory" and the inter-state relations dealing with foreign investments and the protection of citizens private property abroad.
+Textbooks on the subject of surveying began to be written and the term "surveying" was used in England, while the term "appraising" was more commonly used in North America.
+Natural law which can be seen as "universal law" was discussed among writers of the 15th and 16th centuries as it pertained to "property theory" and the inter-state relations dealing with foreign investments and the protection of citizens' private property abroad.
 Natural law can be seen as having an influence in Emerich de Vattel's 1758 treatise The Law of Nations which conceptualized the idea of private property.

 One of the largest initial real estate deals in history known as the "Louisiana Purchase" happened in 1803 when the Louisiana Purchase Treaty was signed.
 This treaty paved the way for western expansion and made the U.S. the owners of the "Louisiana Territory" as the land was bought from France for fifteen million dollars, making each acre roughly 4 cents.
 The oldest real estate brokerage firm was established in 1855 in Chicago, Illinois, and was initially known as "L. D. Olmsted & Co." but is now known as "Baird & Warner".
 In 1908, the National Association of Realtors was founded in Chicago and in 1916, the name was changed to the National Association of Real Estate Boards and this was also when the term "realtor" was coined to identify real estate professionals.

-The stock market crash of 1929 and the Great Depression in the U.S. caused a major drop in real estate worth and prices and ultimately resulted in depreciation of 50% for the four years after 1929.
+The stock market crash of 1929 and the Great Depression in the U.S. caused a major drop in real estate value and prices and ultimately resulted in a depreciation of 50% for the four years after 1929.
 Housing financing in the U.S. was greatly affected by the Banking Act of 1933 and the National Housing Act in 1934 because it allowed for mortgage insurance for home buyers and this system was implemented by the Federal Deposit Insurance as well as the Federal Housing Administration.
 In 1938, an amendment was made to the National Housing Act and Fannie Mae, a government agency, was established to serve as a secondary market for mortgages and to give lenders more money in order for new homes to be funded.

 Title VIII of the Civil Rights Act in the U.S., which is also known as the Fair Housing Act, was put into place in 1968 and dealt with the incorporation of African Americans into neighborhoods as the issues of discrimination were analyzed with the renting, buying, and financing of homes.
 Internet real estate as a concept began with the first appearance of real estate platforms on the World Wide Web (www) and occurred in 1999.